RHQOnline/DL2-PAKFile-Utility/README.md

 # Features
 - [x] Ability to Examine PAKFiles (see size, validity, and any CRC / Header mismatch errors)
 - [x] Ability to Extract PAKFiles into a Folder to Edit
-- [x] Ability to Build a PAKFile from a Folder
+- [x] Ability to Build / Re-Build a PAKFile from a Folder

 # Known Bugs / Issues
 This is a collective list of known bugs / glitches / issues.